How to Grow Herbs in Containers

 Gardening 101 includes herbs and knowing how to grow them successfully right outside your kitchen door.

-Growing your own fresh herbs can save money and provide you with an unlimited supply of the most amazing selection of herbs, especially the ones that you use most often.
+Growing fresh herbs can save money and provide you with an unlimited supply of the most amazing selection of herbs, especially those you use most often.

 Fresh herbs growing in plant pots